jamesabsalem/jamesabsalem/README.md

 <br/>
 I am skilled in Agile methodologies and have experience working with Git, and Azure DevOps.
 I am also familiar with various front-end frameworks such as Angular, and Blazor.
 <br/>
 If you are looking for a Senior Software Engineer who can help you build robust, scalable, and high-performance web applications using .NET technologies, please feel free to connect with me.
-I am always looking for new opportunities to contribute my skills and expertise to innovative projects.
+I always seek new opportunities to contribute my skills and expertise to innovative projects.
 </p>

 ## About Me